-A community of women created to unweave our religious narratives and myths to breathe freedom into your heart.
+A community of women created to unweave our ‘good girl’ narratives and unconscious religious myths to breathe freedom into your wild heart.

 .
 4 weeks .
 25 women .

 Some of your deepest and most entrenched stories will be challenged.

 Over the last centuries, women’s role in society has been reduced to how she can be a good wife and good mother.
 With the church also taking the sacred power of birth from women, by declaring that to be born of a woman on Earth is to be born into sin.
 Only once you have been reborn – through man – can you access the eternal afterlife.

 The intergenerational trauma of this has us chasing a ‘good girl’ or ‘rebelling’ in ways that can destroy our desires.

 As women rise up over the world and create new spaces and places for our lives, it is still clear that there is still a seeking of validation, an expectation that women perform their *role*.
 RECLAIMING EVE is an invitation to explore and uncover the inherent expectations held for women so they can revel in their desires and create their lives from what they would love.